AdrianRaFo/Play-Freestyle-Slick/Readme.md

   - `SBT`: v0.13.15
   - `Scala SDK`: v1.11.11

-Once you have it all installed in project root execute in terminal `sbt run` and open in a browser `localhost:9000` to see itd.....
+Once you have it all installed in project root execute in terminal `sbt run` and open in a browser `localhost:9000` to see it.

 ## Folder guide
 `Controllers`: Compose by actions that get the request and return a response or redirect to another action.